Your quick guide to Sikh Weddings

-Sikh Weddings hold a special place in the hearts of those who celebrate them.
+Punjabi Weddings hold a special place in the hearts of those who celebrate them.
 They are not only a union of two individuals but also a union of two souls in the presence of the Guru Granth Sahib (the holy scripture of Sikhism).
-The ceremony symbolizes a commitment to a life of shared values, love, and spirituality.
-The essence of Sikh Weddings lies in the belief that love and faith are the cornerstones of a happy marriage.
+The ceremony symbolises a commitment to a life of shared values, love, and spirituality.
+The essence of traditional Weddings lies in the belief that love and faith are the cornerstones of a happy marriage.

 Bride's Attire